 #2: Keep Kids from Electrical Plugs and Outlets

 During the holidays, emergency rooms see a significant number of injuries from electric shocks.
 The reason behind this uptick in electrocution is that there are more things to plug in, and the process usually happens on a regular basis.
 Plus, families often turn over responsibility for plugging in the Christmas tree lights or an electric menorah to children.
-Kids may not proceed with the same caution and awareness as an adult.
+Kids may not proceed with the same caution and awareness as an adult with decorating safety.

 To keep the youngest members of your family safe throughout the holidays, be cognizant of their ability to properly manipulate electrical cords and outlets.
 Also, be certain that younger children and pets are kept away from the additional electrical cords found throughout the house.

 Indoor and outdoor holiday lights are a constant fire hazard in the Florida.
 First and foremost, it is essential to check each strand of lights that you put inside or outside your home.
 You need to confirm that each strand, whether new or old, is free of exposed wiring, cracks, or faulty bulbs.
 These seemingly minor damages can lead to sparks or high heat when holiday lights are left on for hours and hours